South Omaha Medical

 Immigration and Naturalization Services

 Immigration is an important factor in our lives.
-Our family migrated to this country almost 30 years ago.
+Our family migrated to this country almost 40 years ago.
 Since then we have helped countless others in their journey to becoming U.S. citizens.
-Over the last 3o years of business we have become experts in INS physicals and immigration services.
+Over the last 30 years of business we have become experts in INS physicals and immigration services.
 We support Immigration and Naturalization Service (INS) medical requests at our clinic.
-We offer:

 Frequently Asked Questions